Featured

 These advanced corrective methods were able to come to light thanks to an increase in both the technologies surrounding biomechanics and also the knowledge of how they work naturally.
 For example, shoe orthotics are able to treat walking inabilities by realigning the posture deviations in patients caused by hip or back problems.
 Understanding foot biomechanics can help improve movement and eliminate pain, stopping further stress to the foot.
 Speak with your podiatrist if you have any of these problems.

-The most obvious way to tell if you have a bunion is to look for the big toe pushing up against the toe next to it.
-Bunions produce a large protrusion at the base of the big toe and may or may not cause pain.
-Other symptoms are redness, swelling, and restricted movement of the big toe if you have arthritis.
+Bunions do not always produce symptoms.
+The best way to tell is if the big toe is pushing up against the next toe and there is a large protrusion at the base of the big toe.
+You may or may not feel pain.
+Redness, swelling, and restricted movement of the big toe may be present as well.

 Elderly Americans are very susceptible to falls as they get older.
 Everyone experiences decreases in flexibility, balance, strength, and the senses as they age.
 This correlates to some eye-opening statistics.
 1 in 4 Americans aged 65 and older fall each year.
 An elderly American is being treated for a fall in an emergency room every 11 seconds.
 In light of these striking statistics, one can see the importance of taking steps to prevent falls.